-Joy is a testimony of how wonderful God is.
+- Rejoicing is your testimony of how wonderful God is.

 Only God can give true joy.
 When we are joyful—we are demonstrating to the world that God is indeed good.
 The Bible says "Let your light so shine before men, that. they may see your good works, and. glorify your Father which is in heaven" (Matthew 5:16).
 In (Psalm 126:2-3) the people did just that—their lights shined.
 And God expects nothing less from us.

-"And now shall mine head be lifted up above mine enemies round about me: therefore will I offer in his tabernacle sacrifices of joy; I will sing, yea, I will sing praises unto the Lord."—Psalm 27:6
+Psalm 27:6 "And now shall mine head be lifted up above mine enemies round about me: therefore will I offer in his tabernacle sacrifices of joy; I will sing, yea, I will sing praises unto the Lord."

 The psalmist was experiencing a great time of success, and he wasn't silent about it.
-It's a pleasing thing to God when you praise and rejoice in Him for every accomplishment you achieve.
+It's a pleasing thing to God when we praise and rejoice in Him for every accomplishment we achieve.

-According to the Bible, it is God who has given you the power to gain wealth, wealth here isn't limited to material things, but anything that you find success in doing.
+According to the Bible, it's God who has given you the power to gain wealth, wealth here isn't limited to material things, but anything that we find success in doing.

-If you aren't careful, you can easily become carried away by our success, and success without acknowledging God can speedily vanish.
+If we aren't careful, we can easily become carried away by our success, and success without acknowledging God can speedily vanish.

 So enjoy your success, but set aside time to rejoice and praise God for the good things He has done for you.

-"Make me hear joy and gladness; that the bones which thou hast broken may rejoice.
-Hide thy face from my sins, and blot out all mine iniquities."—Psalm 51:8-9
+Psalm 51:8-9 "Make me hear joy and gladness; that the bones which thou hast broken may rejoice.
+Hide thy face from my sins, and blot out all mine iniquities."